 - The student will be informed of the decision prior to the first day of the class.

-- If the student is unsatisfied with the decision, an appeal can be made to the ADA/504 Compliance Officer, who will review the decision and make a final resolution within a week of the time the appeal is made.
+- If the student is unsatisfied with the decision, an appeal can be made to the ADA/504 Compliance Officer, currently Derek Levy, Dean of Student Success who will review the decision and make a final resolution within a week of the time the appeal is made.

-- All testing arrangements are initiated between the student and the DSPS counselor after a review of documentation which has been provided by the student.
+- All testing arrangements are initiated between the student and the SAS counselor after a review of documentation which has been provided by the student.